jlortiz0/PlayerCollars/README.md

 ### Enchantments

-- Mending: Wearer will recieve Regeneration I when within 16 blocks of the owner.
+- Healing: Wearer will recieve Regeneration when within 16 blocks of the owner.
-- Loyalty: Wearer will be pulled closer to the owner when a lead is used.
+- Tight Leash: Wearer will be pulled closer to the owner when a lead is used.
 Default follow distance is 4 blocks, each level of Loyalty reduces this by 1 to a minimum of 2 blocks.
-- Thorns: Works the same as it does on armor with no durability penalty.
+- Spiked: Works like Thorns, but with no durability penalty.
-- Curse of Binding: Works exactly like you think it does.
-I suggest using this mod with [Kawaii Dishes](https://www.curseforge.com/minecraft/mc-mods/kawaii-dishes) so that there is a way to remove bound items; this mod contains a Mixin that patches KawaiiDishes to also remove bound Curios.

 ### Clickers